bocchino/AppleCore/Common/README.md

    your assembly files with the suffix avm, e.g., ASSEMBLY.avm.

-3. In the AppleCore directory, Proceed as in item 1 or 2 above, but add the following line to the top-level makefile:
+3. In the AppleCore directory, Proceed as in item 1 or 2 above, but add the following line to the top-level makefile, just after the definition of ACC-DECLS:

    `SC-AVM-ASM += -i ../Assembly/avm`